jakartaee/jakarta.ee/content/release/8/_index.md

 type: "release/8"
 press_release_link: "/news/jakarta-ee-8-released/"
 subtitle: "Jakarta EE 8 Released!"
-description: "The Eclipse Foundation today announced during the JakartaOne Livestream virtual conference the release of the Jakarta EE 8 Full Platform and Web Profile specifications and related Technology Compatibility Kits (TCKs)."
+description: "The Jakarta EE 8 release is here, the future of Java EE.
+Download compatible products and see what’s new in the specifications."
 ---

 {{< pages/release/8 >}}